Beyoncé and Jay-Z Release Surprise Joint Album Everything Is Love and Apes**t Video

 Surprise!
 Beyoncé and Jay-Z just dropped new music as they continue their On the Run II tour.

-The two on Saturday released on Tidal their first joint album, the nine-track record Everything Is Love, and a music video for its single "Apes**t."
+On Saturday, the two released on Tidal their first joint album, the nine-track record Everything Is Love, and a music video for its debut single "Apes**t."

-The footage shows Bey and Jay at the Louvre museum in Paris, including shots of them standing in front of the Mona Lisa painting while wearing pink and mint suits as well as shots of dancers performing in skin-colored tights and crop tops.
+The footage shows Bey and Jay at the Louvre museum in Paris.
+There are shots of them standing in front of the Mona Lisa painting while wearing pink and mint suits as well as shots of dancers performing in skin-colored tights and crop tops.
+Two performers appear on the cover of the Everything Is Love album.

 The video was filmed on location last month, a Tidal rep told E!
 News.

-Album out now on Tidal❤️ has been killing me at last it is out🔥🔥🔥❤️
+Album out now on Tidal❤️ has been killing me!
+At last it is out🔥🔥🔥❤️ it is so friggin good 👏🏾👏🏾👏🏾

 A post shared by Tina Knowles (@mstinalawson) on

-The couple announced their surprise Everything Is Love album at their concert in London.
+The couple announced their surprise Everything Is Love album at their concert in London and also debuted their video there.

-Jay-Z had Beyonce have collaborated on other songs in the past but never on a full album.
-He told the New York Times in 2017 that the two both "using our art almost like a therapy session" when they had marital problems—which ultimately resulted in her Lemonade alum and his 4:44 album.
+Jay-Z and Beyonce have collaborated on other songs in the past but never on a full album.
+He told the New York Times in 2017 that the two both used their "art almost like a therapy session" when they had marital problems—which ultimately resulted in her Lemonade alum and his 4:44 album.

 "And we started making music together.
 And then the music she was making at that time was further along.
 So her album came out as opposed to the joint album that we were working on," Jay-Z said.

-Their record is available on Tidal and its track listing is as follows:
+Their new joint album Everything Is Love is available on Tidal and its track listing is as follows:

 1. Summer